farisachugthai/utilities/README.rst

 Then, direct your browser to ``_build/html/index.html``.

-To do so in a more direct manner, a *htmlview* target has been created in the :ref:`./docs/Makefile`_.
+To do so in a more direct manner, a *htmlview* target has been created as a convenience in the docs/Makefile.

-This target will build the documentation and open up your default web browser.
+This target will build the documentation and open up your default web browser automatically.

 Testing
 -------